As an Amazon Associate, I earn from qualifying purchases.

 • If you need to soften up some cakey brown sugar, place a few slices of apple in the jar and wait an hour.
 A soft piece of bread works as well.

-• If you don’t have a stand mixer, you can use a hand mixer, food processor (though only on the pulse function or you’ll end up with powdered sugar!), or even two forks or a pastry cutter and a lot of patience.
+• If you don’t have a stand mixer, you can use a hand mixer, food processor (though only on the pulse function or you’ll end up with powdered brown sugar!), or even two forks or a pastry cutter and a lot of patience.

 a bowl of homemade brown sugar in front of a black background